-Regular exercise and physical movement has been shown to improve health, mood and wellness, and as an internet and technology addict, exercise may help you strengthen your recovery and improve your resilience.
+Regular exercise and physical movement has been shown to improve health, mood and wellness.
+As an internet and technology addict, exercise may help you strengthen your recovery and improve your resilience.
 You might take regular walks, run or bike, play a sport, dance, or sign up for a membership at your local gym.

 For most internet and technology addicts, addiction goes hand in hand with sleep deprivation.
 Our usage regularly takes us far into the night, and sometimes we can only fall asleep when we pass out.
-Many of us may be chronically sleep-deprived, and returning to a regular and full sleep schedule is one of the best things you can do for your mental health.
-Sleeping 8 hours each night, going to bed and waking up at the same time every day, and morning and night routines may help establish better sleep habits.
+Many of us may be chronically sleep-deprived, and returning to a regular and full sleep schedule is one of the best things you can do for your mental health and your recovery.
+Sleeping 8 hours each night, going to bed and waking up at the same time every day, and morning and night routines can help establish better sleep habits.

 Instead of connecting with your community through social media, our members make an effort to connect with others in real life.
 Getting together with your friends and family, taking part in group activities, or being of service in your community can help relieve the isolation that our addiction reinforces.

 Offline hobbies, passions and activities

 Many members, after starting to make progress with their recovery, find themselves faced with an uncomfortable amount of free time.
 What are we supposed to do with all this time if the internet and technology is not an option?
 Investing your time in offline hobbies, passions and activities can help alleviate boredom and restore meaning to your life in the absence of the internet and technology.
 It can be helpful to write down a list of healthy forms of rest and relaxation, and reference it when you are struggling to think of what offline activities you can engage in with your free time.